vegetableman/blog/content/posts/interfaces/index.md

 <div class="br"></div>

 Are there other potential ways to humanize such applications besides video tutorials on youtube?
-I do like the idea of a ginormously large cursor pointing at things I am supposed to click to get the job done, notwithstanding the disconcerting visual of someone hand/cursor-holding the user.
+I do like the idea of an oversized cursor pointing at things I am supposed to click to get the job done, notwithstanding the disconcerting visual of someone hand/cursor-holding the user.

 ## Conclusion